Qurbani/Udhiyah

 Yes, a 20% administrative fee is applied for Qurbani/Udhiyah services.
 This helps cover essential costs such as transportation, meat processing, labour, packaging, and the coordination required to ensure your Qurbani/Udhiyah reaches those most in need.

-Our 100% Delivery Guarantee ensures that your Qurbani/Udhiyah is carried out in full accordance with Islamic guidelines.
+Our 100% Delivery Promise ensures that your Qurbani/Udhiyah is carried out in full accordance with Islamic guidelines.
 It also guarantees that the sacrifice will be completed on time and delivered to those most in need during Eid al-Adha.

 Stay Connected